Radiology-Morrison-lab-UCSF/reid-diffusion-basics/README.md

 Suboptimal results or a pipeline error may occur if the highest shell has fewer than 20 directions per acquisition, or the highest shell has poorly distributed directions.
 There is no known workaround with these scripts in such a scenario.

 The highest shell should be b=2000 or higher if tractography is the goal.
 Ideally, include a shell around b=1000 for FA measurements.
 For Kurtosis, use a sequence designed by Lee Reid.

+The pipeline assumes that partial fourier has not been employed (i.e. it conducts gibbs-artefact removal without checking for appropriateness).

 Data should be structured as follows: